chrisdone/website/posts/hell-year-in-review-2025.markdown

 being easy to read.
 It was easy at the start of this project in early 2024 to say I like reading the code, because I was the only user.
 Now, after reading the code of a few colleagues, I still find it very easy to read the code.
-That's big win for me.
+That's a big win for me.

 When writing scripts for work, I use the `--check` flag to typecheck it regularly.
 (Pairing with `watchexec`/`entr` is snappy.)
 The type system saves me time, as often scripts will run something that's sluggish like Terraform that takes ages to do anything, and then you find out you made a silly mistake after all that.
-So it increases the feedback loop.
+So it improves the feedback loop.

 ## Low risk